View Edward McLaughlin's Obituary on tcpalm.com and share memories

 Eddie was very proud of his ancestry.
 His maternal ancestors emigrated from Wales to Rehobeth, Massachusetts in 1640.
 His ancestor Jabez Bowen was a militia colonel during the Revolutionary War and later became Deputy Governor of Rhode Island from 1781 to 1786.
 Another ancestor, William Whipple, represented New Hampshire as a signatory of the Declaration of Independence, and eventually, as a representative from New Hampshire to the Continental Congress from 1776 to 1779.

-In later life Eddie became afflicted with dementia—though his desire to collect and his taste for fine food and wine continued undiminished nearly until the end.
-Despite the challenges he faced, a year or so before his death he penned a "Template Autobiography," which began with a chapter on "Early Years" and continued with chapters describing career highlights and identifying the many individuals who played important roles in his success.
-He continued investing into early 2019 and even recently hit a "home run," as he would say, with his holding of Damariscotta Bank at the lucrative moment of its takeover by Bangor Bank—another obscure stock purchase in the win column.
+In later life Eddie became afflicted with dementia.
+Despite the challenges he faced, a year or so before his death he penned a "Template Autobiography," describing career highlights and identifying the many individuals who played important roles in his success.

-After his disease advanced significantly, Eddie spent his last months at Somerset House in Oak Harbor, mainly eating ice cream, smiling for visitors, extending a hand, and listening to his favorite music.
+After his disease advanced significantly, Eddie spent his last months at Somerset House in Oak Harbor eating ice cream, smiling with visitors, extending a hand and listening to his favorite music.
 The family would like to thank the entire staff of Somerset House as well as many private caregivers for their expertise and kindness.
 We are forever in debt to Eddie's primary caregivers, Barbara Monroe and Eddie Mae Leslie, both of whom were tireless in their care and devotion in the face of his very debilitating disease.

-Eddie was a loyal fan of the New York Giants and the University of Connecticut women's basketball team and Formula One.
+Eddie was a loyal fan of the New York Giants and the University of Connecticut women's basketball team, the New York Rangers and Islanders and Formula One.
 He lived life large, and his many friends appreciated his congeniality, generosity, and quick wit.
 Most of all, Eddie's devotion to the happiness of his family was palpable.
 He will be deeply missed.

-Eddie is survived by his wife Lisa, sister Meredith McLaughlin, cousin Philip Cox, children Mimi McLaughlin and Alex Amos (Jay), grandchildren Caitlin, Victoria, Austin, Chase, Bowen and Annabel and great-granddaughters Charlie and Lilah.
+Eddie is survived by his wife Lisa,sister Meredith McLaughlin, cousin Philip Cox, children Mimi McLaughlin and Alexandra Amos (Jay), grandchildren Caitlin, Victoria, Austin, Chase, Bowen and Annabel and great-granddaughters Charlie and Lilah.
+He was predeceased by his son Jonathan.

 A Mass of Christian Burial will be held at 1PM, Saturday, January 18, 2020 at Holy Cross Catholic Church.